-NOTICE is done, you must complete the PROOF OF NOTICE form.
+Notice is done, you must complete the PROOF OF NOTICE form.
 Be sure to list the copies of papers given, and the names of the persons to whom you gave the copies.
-Also list the date you gave the person copies, the type of service, and the relationship between the person to whom you gave copies and the person who has or will have the guardian and conservator.
-Be sure the attorney for the person who has or will have the guardian and conservator gets copies, if applicable.
+Also list the date you gave the person copies, the type of service, and the relationship between the person to whom you gave copies and the person for whom the guardian and conservator is or will be appointed.
+(This person is called the ward).
+Be sure the attorney for the ward (protected person gets copies, if applicable.

-Make 3 copies of the NOTICE OF HEARING, PROOF OF NOTICE, the ACCEPTANCE OF SERVICE (if any), the WAIVER OF NOTICE (if any), and assemble them in 4 packets: the originals and 3 complete sets.
+Make 2 copies of the NOTICE OF HEARING, the PROOF OF NOTICE, the ACCEPTANCE OF SERVICE (if any), the WAIVER OF NOTICE (if any), and assemble them in 3 packets: the originals and 2 complete sets of copies.